mattyoung101/tamara/papers/proposal/proposal.typ

 have enough physical resources (e.g. trying to replicate a PLL of which only one exists on the FPGA), and that synthesis optimisation may remove the redundant TMR logic.
-TaMaRa will not attempt to legalise the design, instead, if an FPGA primitive is attempted to be replicated and there are not enough physical resources to back it up, this will be picked up by nextpnr at the placement stage and an error reported.
+TaMaRa will not attempt to legalise the design, instead, if an FPGA primitive is attempted to be replicated and there are not enough physical resources to back it up, this will be picked up by Nextpnr at the placement stage and an error reported.
 Unfortunately, it may not be possible (or at least, not easily possible) to mitigate the problem entirely, so reporting an error is the best we can do.
-Since TaMaRa operates after technology mapping, by which time all optimisation has completed, there is no need to worry about the redundant logic being eliminated.
-This is the key reason for the selection of a netlist-level algorithm, rather than a design-level one.
+TaMaRa operates just before technology mapping, by which time most of Yosys' main optimisation passes have completed.
+This means there is less risk of redundant TMR logic being eliminated.
+However, as mentioned earlier, some synthesis scripts do a final optimisation pass after running the `abc` technology mapper.
+Additional care will need to be taken to ensure that these optimisation passes do not disrupt the TMR logic.
+If these final optimisations need to be disabled entirely, it is possible that resulting designs will be slightly less optimal.
+However, this is still a much better outcome than for example Lee @Lee2017, who disables _all_ optimisations that interfere with TMR throughout the entire pipeline.

 Some existing approaches @Johnson2010 @Skouson2020 @Lee2017 @Khatri2018 do not have a rigorous verification
 methodology, or a methodology which lacks formal verification.
 TaMaRa aims to be production grade, so I